kckenneth/softlayer/application.md

 ```

 Running the docker image
-`-it` for interactive and terminal flag
+`-it` for interactive and terminal flag.
+Here I'm spinning docker without any volume mounted.
 ```
 $ docker run -it slcli
 ```